-- 1. Children who will have an older brother or sister (sibling) attending Bussage School, and will continue to do so on the date that the younger child's admission would take effect.
-Sibling refers to a brother or sister, half-brother or half-sister, adopted brother or sister, step brother or sister, or the child of the parent's/carer's partner, and in every case, the child must be living in the same family unit at the same address. - 2.
-Children for whom only this particular school is appropriate due to an exceptional medical condition.
+- Children who will have an older brother or sister (sibling) attending Bussage School, and will continue to do so on the date that the younger child's admission would take effect.
+Sibling refers to a brother or sister, half-brother or half-sister, adopted brother or sister, step brother or sister, or the child of the parent's/carer's partner, and in every case, the child must be living in the same family unit at the same address. - Children for whom only this particular school is appropriate due to an exceptional medical condition.
 Applications under this criterion will only be considered if they are supported by a written statement from a doctor.
 This must demonstrate that there is a very specific connection between the medical need and this school. - 3.
-Children of families living in the ecclesiastical Parish of Bussage with Eastcombe (a map of the parish may be inspected at the school or may be found via the Church of England web-site at https://www.churchofengland.org/about/research-and-statistics) at least one of whose parents are regular worshipping members of the Church congregations in the Parish.
-(Regular meaning at least once a month over at least the year preceding the date at which a place is applied for). - 4.
-Children of full or part time permanent salaried members of staff where either: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
-Children of families living in the ecclesiastical Parish of Bussage with Eastcombe, having the strongest geographical claim, (measured in a straight line from the ordnance survey point of the child's home address (including flats) to the ordnance survey point of the school, using the Local Authority's computerised measuring system), with those living closer to the school receiving the higher priority. - 6.
-Children of families, not necessarily living in the parish, at least one of whose parents are regular worshipping members of the Church congregation in the Parish of Bussage with Eastcombe or at least one of whose parents are regular worshipping members of other Christian Churches being a member of Churches Together in England.
-(Regular meaning at least once a month over at least the year preceding the date at which a place is applied for).
+Children of full or part time permanent salaried members of staff where either: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children of families having the strongest geographical claim, (measured in a straight line from the ordnance survey point of the child's home address (including flats) to the ordnance survey point of the school, using the Local Authority's computerised measuring system), with those living closer to the school receiving the higher priority.